abeldekat/lazyflex.nvim/README.md

 })
 ```

-_Note_: The `cond` property in the instruction above is practical for quickly toggling
+_Note_: The `cond` property in the snippet above is practical for quickly toggling
 **lazyflex** on/off, whilst still keeping the plugin installed.
 It is also possible to keep the plugin activated. **Lazyflex** is heavily optimized
 and will opt-out very early when there are no keywords to process.